 This is a fine recipe for leftover chicken, or any vegetable or meat on sale that is perfectly suitable for a dinner party.
 Sauté chicken or other filling ($6) with onions, salt, and chili powder ($1) until cooked through.
 Heat 12 corn tortillas ($2) on a griddle and cover with a towel to keep warm.
 Serve with chopped onion, cilantro, and lime wedges ($3).

 Perfect in its simplicity, a roast chicken satisfies even the pickiest eaters.
-At about $1.50 a pound, plan to roast two whole chickens ($15) and enjoy the leftovers, including the bones, which can go into a stock later.
+At about $1.50 a pound, plan to roast two whole chickens ($15) and enjoy the leftovers, including the bones, which can be used to make a budget-friendly soup stock later.
 After washing and patting dry, slather the bird with olive oil, salt, and pepper ($1) and roast over quartered onions and dried herbs ($2) until golden brown.

-This straightforward and inexpensive recipe is the right finish for a comfort food dinner party.
+This straightforward and inexpensive recipe is the right finish for a comfort food dinner party and a great way to use seasonal produce.
 Toss four sliced apples ($4) with lemon juice, one-half cup brown sugar, and a pinch of cinnamon ($1).
 Add a topping of one-half cup flour, one-half cup rolled oats, one-third cup butter, 2 tablespoons sugar, and a dash of cinnamon ($2) and bake until the top is browned and the apples are cooked through.
 Total cost: $30

 A recipe for sweet potato pie from Wake Up and Eat is cheap and vegan.
 It uses a prepared crust ($3), tofu ($1), vanilla (25 cents), maple syrup ($1.25), sweet potatoes ($3), and coconut milk ($1.50) to yield a silky, rich, and satisfying dessert.
 Total cost: $24